hq6/GoogleSlideTransformer/README.md

         1CItHgsDlA1Sbz_g4zXh678C5_qCiAtOf7mKVQH9rYiI

-The author is currently implemented transformations and filters in a rather ad hoc manner, depending on what is needed for his particular presentation, and would appreciate contributions.
+The author is currently implementing transformations and filters in a rather ad hoc manner, depending on what is needed for his particular presentation, and would appreciate contributions.

 ## Current List of Supported Filters

- * `Key = Value`: Match PageElements whose nested dictionary representation contains at some level of the nesting the given key asssociated with the given value.
+ * `Key = <lambda_using_v>`: Match PageElements whose nested dictionary representation contains at some level of the nesting the given key asssociated with a value satisfying the lambda.
+The lambda passes in the value associated with a key using the name `v`.

 ## Current List of Supported Transformations

  * `textStyle`
     * `fontSize`
+ * `shapeProperties`
+    * Use `shapeProperties:<key>=&<objectId>` to transform an arbitrary key's value to match that of another object.
+ * `transformPageElement`
+    * Use `'transformPageElement:=&g4361db93fb_1_34'` to match the transformation of another page element.

 ## Setup Instructions